guettli/scrum/README.md

 If I have a task that is measured in story points, then I don't have this personal challenge.

 Now you could argue, I should find a magic function which maps from Story Points to hours.
 Then I have the same challenge.
 But wait: Why should I do this dancing forward and dancing backward?
+With "dancing" I mean converting between the unit "Story Points" and "Hours".

 But maybe these fancy units have benefits.
 For examplel the "Jeff Bezos' 2 Pizza Rule".
 Why no use a boring range like "5 to 7 people"?
 Don't ask me.
 Somehow "2 Pizza Rule" is way better than a boring numbers.
 Maybe it is the same for "story points vs hours".
 Maybe selling colorful stories is more important than boring math.

 I think estimating in hours would make more sense.

-This would sharpen your awareness concerning interruptions: You could ask yourself: Why did it took longer?
+This would sharpen your awareness concerning interruptions.
+You could ask yourself: Why did it took longer than estimated?
 Where there interrupts?
 What kind of interrupts?

 # Team size